LazaUK/AIFoundry-ResponsesAPI-CodeInterpreter/README.md

     "filename": "cfile_689df41900fc81909d22ec83e7dafbe1.png"
 }
 ```
+> [!WARNING]
+> Details shown above are examples.
+Your actual container ID, file IDs and file names may be different for each execution.

 ### 3.2 REST API for Container Files' Content
 Retrieve the content of generated files using the REST API endpoint that references the temporary container ID and each file ID: